SirPm/Huddle-Landing-Page/README.md

-# Huddle-Landing-Page
+# Huddle-Landing-Page With Curved Sections done with HTML and CSS
-# Link to the live site: sirpm-huddle-landing-page.netlify.app
+# Link to the live site: https://sirpm-huddle-landing-page.netlify.app
-# Just a basic landing page with HTML and CSS